 (a) Permit.
 Persons engaging in public communication activities at The Plaza must first obtain a Permit from STA.
 Provided, that persons engaging in public communication activities not involving signs, boxes, receptacles, easels or other similar apparatus of any kind, on the sidewalks surrounding The Plaza may do so without obtaining a Permit in accordance with the rules and procedures set forth in this Article V. STA personnel may require that such activity not be conducted within ten feet of persons in sidewalk queue lines, bus exits or permanent waiting fixtures unless invited closer by a transit patron.

 (b) Application for Permit.
 Any person that desires to obtain a Permit shall submit an application (“Application”) to STA’s Director of Operations or his/her designee.
 A copy of the form of the Application is attached hereto as “Appendix 1” and by this reference is incorporated herein.
-Applications may be obtained in-person, Monday - Friday (except holidays), 8:00 a.m. to 5:00 p.m., from STA’s Business Office, 1230 W. Boone Ave., Spokane, WA 99201, or The Plaza Bus Shop, 701 W. Riverside Ave., Spokane, WA 99201.
+Applications may be obtained in-person, Monday - Friday (except holidays), 8:00 a.m. to 5:00 p.m., from STA’s Business Office, 1230 W. Boone Ave., Spokane, WA 99201, or from Customer Service at The Plaza, 701 W. Riverside Ave., Spokane, WA 99201.

 (c) Issuance of Permit.
 Within a period of no more than two (2) business days of receipt of a completed Application, a Permit shall be issued by STA’s Director of Operations or his/her designee, or the applicant shall be furnished a written statement setting forth the reason why the Application for a Permit has been denied.
 A Permit will not be issued more than seven (7) calendar days prior to the commencement of intended use and will be valid only for the specific dates, times and designated areas identified on the Permit.
 A Permit shall be effective for a period of no longer than seven (7) calendar days and will be limited to the normal hours and days that the designated area(s) identified on the Permit is open for public access.
 No Permit shall be issued for more than five (5) hours in each seven (7) calendar days for any individual or group.
 Applications shall be processed in the order of their receipt.